 We, Midcoast Holdings, MEP and Enbridge are parties to the Omnibus Agreement under which we agreed to, among other things, indemnify MEP for certain matters, including environmental, right-of-way and permit matters.
 Our obligation to indemnify MEP for these matters is subject to a \$500,000 aggregate deductible before MEP is entitled to indemnification.
 Additionally, there is a \$15.0 million aggregate cap on the amounts for which we will indemnify MEP for under the Omnibus Agreement.
-For the three months ended March 31, 2016, we paid indemnification proceeds to MEP under the Omnibus Agreement of \$12.2 million for the acquisition of title to right-of-way assets that were pending at the time of MEP's initial public offering and associated legal fees.
+During the first quarter of 2016, we paid indemnification proceeds to MEP under the Omnibus Agreement of \$12.2 million for the acquisition of title to right-of-way assets that were pending at the time of MEP's initial public offering and associated legal fees.
+No other payments have been made to MEP under the Omnibus Agreement.